-- Allergen Natrelle Saline- Filled Textured Breast Implants
+- Allergan Natrelle Saline- Filled Textured Breast Implants

-- Allergen Natrelle Silicone- Filled Textured Breast Implants
+- Allergan Natrelle Silicone- Filled Textured Breast Implants

-- Allergen Natrelle 410 Highly Cohesive Anatomically Shaped Silicone- Filled Textured Breast Implants
+- Allergan Natrelle 410 Highly Cohesive Anatomically Shaped Silicone- Filled Textured Breast Implants

-- Allergen Natrelle 133 Tissue Expander with Suture Tabs
+- Allergan Natrelle 133 Tissue Expander with Suture Tabs

 - Lot numbers: all lots